bunnylushington/resume/README.txt

                          Boston, MA and New Orleans, LA
                       montuori@bapi.us --- (617) 398-7654

-Brandeis University (Contract)                           January 2016 -- Present Consultant                                                  Waltham, MA (Remote)

-   * Upgraded a Perl Catalyst-based release engineering framework I first developed for Brandeis in 2007.
-The software has been used daily for managing the build and release process for 190 software products since its initial deployment.
-Although the libraries being used -- Catalyst, DBIx::Class, Moose -- required an upgrade, the existing functionality and methodology has proven sufficient for the client's needs.

 Massachusetts Eye and Ear Institute (Contract)          November 2015 -- Present Consultant                                                   Boston, MA (Remote)